Rajnath holds telephonic conversation with Japanese defence minister

-Defence Minister Rajnath Singh held a telephonic conversation with his Japanese counterpart Taro Kono on Friday, focusing on bilateral military cooperation as well as on ways to deal with the coronavirus pandemic, officials said
+Defence Minister Rajnath Singh held a telephonic conversation with his Japanese counterpart Taro Kono on Friday, focusing on bilateral military cooperation as well as on ways to deal with the coronavirus pandemic.
+The talks between the two defence ministers came a day after External Affairs Minister S Jaishankar and Japanese Foreign Minister Motegi Toshimitsu exchanged views over phone on a host of issues.

-The two ministers agreed that India-Japan special strategic and global partnership provides a good basis for both countries to work together along with other countries to deal with challenges in the post COVID-19 phase, the officials said
+According to a statement by the Japanese Foreign Ministry, Motegi pitched for resumption of activities by Japanese companies in India.
+The companies had to suspend their activities since India went into a lockdown on March 25.
+About talks between Singh and Kono, the defence ministry said they agreed that India-Japan special strategic and global partnership provides a good basis for both countries to work together along with other countries to deal with challenges post COVID-19 phase.

-"Both ministers also conveyed their commitment to take forward the initiatives of bilateral security cooperation," an official said.
+"Both ministers also conveyed their commitment to take forward the initiatives of bilateral security cooperation," the defence ministry said in a statement.
+In the talks, the two defence ministers apprised each other about responses by their governments in dealing with the pandemic.
+"Singh informed Kono Taro on India's contribution to international efforts against COVID-19 and discussed areas of mutual cooperation in the global fight against the pandemic," the ministry said.

+India and Japan share close defence ties.
+In November, the two countries held their inaugural foreign and defence ministerial dialogues with an aim to give further momentum to their special strategic partnership.
+Defence Minister Singh and External Affairs Minister S Jaishankar had led the Indian delegation, while the Japanese side was headed by Foreign Minister Toshimitsu Motegi and Kono.
+When asked about Japanese foreign minister's call for resumption of activities by Japanese companies in India, official sources said Japan is a key development partner and both sides will work together to regain the momentum of economic partnership.

 - READ MORE ON: